 Penalty: Imprisonment for 2 years.

+(2A) If a person is convicted of an offence under subsection (1) for an act or omission that is also a contravention of section 19C(3) then, despite any other written law, the court sentencing the person —

+(a) must sentence the person to a term of imprisonment of at least 12 months; and

+(b) must not suspend the term of imprisonment.

 (2) A police officer who suspects on reasonable grounds that a person has committed an offence under subsection (1) may, without a warrant, arrest the person.

 (3) A police officer who charges a person with an offence under this section must inform the DPP as soon as practicable.

 [Section 40A inserted by No. 3 of 2011 s.
-13.]
+13; amended by No. 58 of 2012 s.
+7.]

 40B.
 Procedure on some charges of offences under s.
 40A